blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ### 7.9 Key code snippet 3 — sleep and state persistence

-`NotePayloadSaveAndSleep` serialises the `SentinelState` struct into Notecard flash and issues a `card.attn` sleep command.
-On the next wake, `NotePayloadRetrieveAfterSleep` and `NotePayloadGetSegment` restore the struct — rolling averages, window extremes, alert cooldowns, and charge balance all survive intact.
+`NotePayloadSaveAndSleep` serializes the `SentinelState` struct into Notecard flash and issues a `card.attn` sleep command.
+On the next wake, `NotePayloadRetrieveAfterSleep` and `NotePayloadGetSegment` restore the struct: rolling averages, window extremes, alert cooldowns, and charge balance all survive intact.

 ```cpp
 NotePayloadDesc payload = {0, 0, 0};